 \subsection{\TOOL vs. Consent-O-Matic}

 We compare the effectiveness of \TOOL with Consent-O-Matic, the most mature browser plugin designed to offer/deny consent to privacy policies automatically.
-Unlike our tool, Consent-O-Matic exploits the presence of popular Consent Management Providers (CMP), services that take care of the management of users' choices on behalf of the website.
-At the time of writing, Consent-O-Matic allows managing Privacy Banners for 35 CMPs.
-To gauge its performance, we visit the top-100 most popular websites with a Privacy Banner for the 5 countries using a Chrome browser with the Consent-O-Matic plugin enabled.
-Consent-O-Matic accepts the privacy policies in less than 35\% of websites with Privacy Banner, and as little as 17\% and 20\% for websites in Italy and UK, respectively.
+Unlike our tool, Consent-O-Matic exploits the presence of popular Consent Management Platforms (CMP), services that take care of the management of users' choices on behalf of the website.
+At the time of writing, Consent-O-Matic allows managing Consent Banners for 35 CMPs.
+To gauge its performance, we visit the top-100 most popular websites with a Consent Banner for the 5 countries using a Chrome browser with the Consent-O-Matic plugin enabled.
+Consent-O-Matic accepts the privacy policies in less than 35\% of websites with Consent Banner, and as little as 17\% and 20\% for websites in Italy and UK, respectively.
 Here \TOOL accepts the privacy policies on all websites by construction.

 We then run a second experiment considering another set of 100 websites randomly picked from the Similarweb per country lists.
 We visit each website with \TOOL and a Consent-O-Matic-enabled browser.
-Figure~\ref{fig:ca_vs_com} summarizes the comparison. \TOOL can accept the privacy policies in more than 50\% of websites, more than twice the success rate of Consent-O-Matic.
+Figure~\ref{fig:ca_vs_com} summarizes the comparison. \TOOL accepts the privacy policies in more than 50\% of websites, more than twice the success rate of Consent-O-Matic.
 These results are in line with those of Figure~\ref{fig:validation}.
-The remaining websites may not have a Privacy Banner, fail to load, or use an unknown keyword.
-This testifies that the customization of Privacy Banners makes it difficult to engineer a generic and simple solution.
+The remaining websites may not have a Consent Banner, fail to load, or use an unknown keyword.
+This testifies that the customization of Consent Banners makes it difficult to engineer a generic and simple solution.
 The keyword-based strategy results more robust than the CMP-based approach (with similar complexity in curating the lists).